standwall5/peso-job-application/DEPLOY_NOW.md

 ✓ Chat panel is better sized (950px max)
 ✓ No more race conditions or duplicate API calls
 ✓ Real-time updates work smoothly
+✓ Users can close chats (moves to Closed tab for admin) ✓ "End Chat" button for users to explicitly end conversation

 ## 🧪 Test After Deploy